- 1. Financial limits on how much you can save

 The maximum amount you can contribute to super for a home deposit, using the FHSS, is $30,000 and any super contributions you make must be within your annual contributions caps.
 The total of your super contributions, including the contributions made under the FHSS, must be within the normal annual limits or caps for concessional (before tax) or non-concessional (after-tax) super contributions.
 For the 2018/2019 financial year, the annual contributions caps are:

 Note: The 2017/2018 year contributions caps were the same as the 2018/2019 year.

-The maximum amount you can contribute annually to your super account under the FHSSS is $15,000, and all contributions counted towards the scheme must be voluntary contributions.
-The Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSSS savings.
+The maximum amount you can contribute annually to your super account under the FHSS is $15,000, and all contributions counted towards the scheme must be voluntary contributions.
+The Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSS savings.

-Note: You can make FHSSS contributions using a salary sacrifice arrangement with your employer, or you can make tax-deductible super contributions.
-Alternatively, you can make non-concessional (after-tax) contributions to your super account under the FHSSS.
+Note: You can make FHSS contributions using a salary sacrifice arrangement with your employer, or you can make tax-deductible super contributions.
+Alternatively, you can make non-concessional (after-tax) contributions to your super account under the FHSS.

 2. Withdrawals available since 1 July 2018

 Any voluntary contributions made into your super account, under the FHSS, cannot be withdrawn until 1 July 2018, at the earliest, and the ATO has indicated it will take 12 business days to process any request.